hendrapaiton/sinkron/README.md

 ## Setup
-Before you setup the project you must clone this project and installing redis server where you can download at [redis.io](https://redis.io/download).
-And for windows you can download old version at [tporadowski](https://github.com/tporadowski/redis/releases).
+Before you setup the project you must clone this project and installing redis server where you can download at [redis.io](https://redis.io/download), and for windows you can download old version redis at [tporadowski](https://github.com/tporadowski/redis/releases).

 #### Clone
 Clone this repo to your local machine